A Simple Way to Supercharge Your Tinctures & Oil Infusions

 Infused oil shortcut

 Roughly chop your herbs and fill your blender.
 Eyeball approximately how much plant matter you have in the pitcher, and add about 1 tablespoon of high-proof ethyl alcohol per cup of herb.
-So, for example, if you have three cups of fresh comfrey leaves/stems in the blender, aim for 3 tablespoons of alcohol.
+So, for example, if you have three cups of fresh comfrey leaves/stems in the blender, aim for about 3 tablespoons of alcohol.

 Use the highest proof alcohol you can find.
 190 proof (95%) is ideal, but 151 proof (75%) is more common and easier to find in some states (looking at you, Idaho).
 Basically, you want as little water left in the herb as possible when it goes into the oil, since water + oil without a preservative is a sure ticket to mold town.